 As is tradition, the thing formerly at the back of my mind has been steadily making its way up to the front again, so here I am; long overdue, as always.
 With zero discipline, getting things done in a manner not too dissimilar to writing a response to an email you should’ve sent months ago.
-Still feels stupid, but it’s not like it’s going to matter any less if I wait long enough (or at least my naïvety and residual childhood innocence is leading me to believe that).
+It still feels stupid, but it’s not like it’s going to matter any less if I wait long enough (or at least my naïvety and residual childhood innocence is leading me to believe that).
 Generally, caring hurts.

 For whatever reason — for better or worse — I still do.